elite-lang/EliteOld/doc/manual/DesignManual.md

 ## Macro Translation

-Macro Translation is an important stage for RedApple Compiler replacing the Semantic Analysis stage and having an IR generator.
-It can run the multi-pass macro scanner to get the definitions of functions and types.
+Macro Translation is an important stage for RedApple Compiler, replacing the Semantic Analysis stage and including an IR generator.
+It can run the multi-pass macro scanner to get the definitions of functions and types and translate them into the LLVM IR.

 It's a recursive process to run the multi-pass macro scanner, that figure \ref{f5} has shown.